 All courses are informed by the University’s Learning and Teaching Strategy 2015-2022.

 When not attending lectures, seminars, workshops or other timetabled sessions, you will continue learning through self-study.
-Typically, this involves reading journal articles and books, undertaking research in the library, working on projects, and preparing for coursework assignments/examinations, workshops and seminars.
+Typically, this involves reading journal articles and books, undertaking research in the library, working on projects, and preparing for coursework assignments, workshops and seminars.

 Your module tutor will direct you towards specific readings and/or activities to complete before class.